 Many small and medium businesses, however, tend to rely on hosted VoIP.
 All the business features that are available through an IP PBX are delivered over the Internet by the third-party service provider.
 Thus, companies do not need to invest in equipment or pay for additional staff members to manage it.

 In the case of cloud VoIP, the business needs to have a high-speed Internet connection to the provider since the enterprise phone features are delivered online as a service.

-Although a basic VoIP system doesn’t need much to be functional, there are other requirements for business VoIP to ensure high audio quality and reliability.
+Although a basic small business VoIP system doesn’t need much to be functional, there are other requirements for business VoIP to ensure high audio quality and reliability.

-Fast Internet connections and high-bandwidth capacity ensures that more concurrent calls can be made through the network.
-Routers and other network equipment should have optimized QoS settings so the phone calls receive highest priority if there is high-traffic at peak times.
+Fast Internet connections and high-bandwidth capacity ensure that more concurrent calls can be made through the network.
+Routers and other network equipment should have optimized QoS settings, so the phone calls receive the highest priority if there is high traffic at peak times.

 Some small businesses can get by with their existing phones or mobile devices.
 However, most larger organizations prefer to purchase dedicated IP desk phones for consistent quality.

 Small business VoIP systems are an excellent way for companies of all sizes to present a professional image with an enterprise-class phone system.
 These feature-rich systems come at a fraction of the cost of traditional PSTN based phone lines.
 If you’d like to experience virtual calling for yourself, sign-up for a free 30-day trial of VoIP studio.
 You’ll get a virtual phone number and access to an intuitive web interface to configure your system.

 Start a free 30 day trial now, no credit card details are needed!

 Thousands of businesses across the world trust VoIPstudio for all of their most vital business communications.
 Why not be the next?